 Figure 5: Camera models：converging camera model (left)，parallel camera model (middle)，con-optical centre camera model (right)

 In the converging camera model, each of multiple cameras looks out directly in a different direction.
 The parallel camera model, in contrast to the converging camera model, all optical camera axis have the same direction.
 Multiple cameras capture multiple virtual images reflected by a mirror and the captured images almost have the same optical centre in the con-optical centre camera model.
-For the first two camera models, there may be overlap and missing regions between two images and individual images cannot be integrated seamlessly unless objects are extremely distant.
+For the first two camera models, there may be overlap and missing regions between two images and individual images may not be able to be integrated seamlessly unless objects are extremely distant.
 While in the con-optical centre camera model, individual images can be stitched to a seamless image over the entire depth range.
 The composited image can be scaled to an image having a single camera’s resolution for inter-operation with a legacy videoconferencing endpoint that does not support this capability.

 Document cameras are used to capture images of documents or objects in a conference room.
 There may be various spatial placements for document cameras, for example, hanging the cameras from the ceiling to capture images of objects on a desk.